 International students sometimes wish to supplement their finances with part-time work.
-The university webpages provide basic career counseling tips to finding part-time work in Norway, but nevertheless it can be challenging finding part-time work due to lack of Norwegian language skills or the COVID-19 situation.
+The university webpages provide basic career counseling tips to finding part-time work in Norway, but nevertheless it can be challenging finding part-time work due to lack of Norwegian language skills.
 We recommend that students have sufficient financing from home as there is no guarantee in securing work.